 At any given daylight moment across America, approximately 660,000 drivers are using cell phones or manipulating electronic devices while driving, according to NHTSA.
 Using a cell phone while driving creates enormous potential for deaths and injuries on U.S. roads.
-In 2021, 3,522 people were killed in motor vehicle crashes involving distracted drivers.
+In 2022, 3,308 people were killed in motor vehicle crashes involving distracted drivers.
+This is a decrease of about 6% from 3,521 deaths in 2021.